HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ## Start Exam:

-- SM click the **Start Session** button located in the upper right corner of the session.
+- SM should click the **Start Session** button located in the upper right corner of the session.
 Only the owner and co-owners can see it.

 ## To Test with Paper: